Feb. 14, 2017Print | PDF

 I recommend that the linguistic resources in Ghana be revolutionized to help deinstitutionalize the existing patriarchal discourse and culture in Ghana.

-Charles Gyan is a student of Magnus Mfoafo-M'Carthy and Shoshana Pollack in the Lyle S. Hallman Faculty of Social Work.
+Charles Gyan was s a student of Magnus Mfoafo-M'Carthy and Shoshana Pollack in the Lyle S. Hallman Faculty of Social Work.
+Gyan has now completed his studies at Laurier

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×